 As you will see through our real-life stories, like most professions, technician careers come in all shapes and sizes.
 Some have started off in an entry level role or as an apprentice technician, and now are in senior management positions heading up huge teams.
 Some are working on ground-breaking projects around the world, while others ensure that the broadband service is up to scratch in their local community.

 The career progression of a technician is influenced by as many factors as most other jobs.
-However, by going through some of our real-life stories you will see that passion and enthusiasm for what they do is a common trait for those who have enjoyed careers with plenty of progression.
+However, by going through some of our real-life stories you will see that passion and enthusiasm for what they do is a common trait for those who have enjoyed technician careers which offered plenty of progression opportunities.